 On Friday evening, September 22, Weld Central High School Varsity Football met Manual High School on the Denver football field.
 The Rebels dominated 48-12, but the victory was overshadowed by accusations of racism.

-After the game, officials from Manuel High School came forward with allegations against Weld Central (WC) of racial slurs and displays of the confederate flag.
+After the game, officials from Manual High School came forward with allegations against Weld Central (WC) of racial slurs and displays of the confederate flag.
 As rumors spread throughout the crowd, tensions rose to a level requiring an official escort from the field.
-WC students would later report that in a show of supposed retaliation, Manuel students followed the WC bus for several miles, all the while engaging in lewd hand gestures.
-The following morning, Weld Central students awoke to publications from news stations reporting only Manuel’s side of the story.
+WC students would later report that in a show of supposed retaliation, Manual students followed the WC bus for several miles, all the while engaging in lewd hand gestures.
+The following morning, Weld Central students awoke to publications from news stations reporting only Manual’s side of the story.

 Although WC school officials took the quickest actions possible in order to update the community on the supposed incident, it wasn’t quite fast enough.
 Manual’s principal, Nick Dawkins, sent out a letter Saturday, September 23, informing the DPS community what he claimed happened on Friday Night.
 Emphasizing the fact that Weld Central has a Rebel mascot, Dawkins declared that the football team “displayed a Confederate flag during the first quarter of the game, offending many members of the Manual community.”
 He also reported that “the tension created by the flag led to conflict on and off the field.”Perhaps more concerning than Dawkins’ report were the headlines of the same day from one Fox 31 News article- “School Says Confederate Flag Raised at Football Game led to Injuries/Racial Slurs.”
 In reality, there were no documented injuries related in any way to racist actions or tensions.
 Injuries sustained on the field were the result of normal play.